 As a stay at home mom, I feel like it’s my job to make our money go as far as possible.
 I am by nature a frugal person and I’m constantly trying to get the most for our money.
 One area that I’m always trying to save on is groceries.
 My goal is to spend as little as possible while still feeding my family quality whole foods.
 Our budget is $80 per week for a family of three which includes household items such as diapers, shampoo, etc. Here are some of my top tips for eating whole foods on a budget.

 1. Menu Plan – This is a huge money saver.
 If you plan your meals and shop accordingly then your less likely to waste food and buy things you don’t need.
 I wrote a post on how I menu plan here.

 3. Go Meatless – Meat can be a huge drain on the budget.
 Try going meatless once or twice per week (beans and rice, pancakes, cheesy pasta, etc.) and you will end up saving a good chunk of money.
 Also, when you do use meat try to use it as a compliment to a dish instead of the main focus.
 You can also add beans to ground beef as a filler to make it go farther.
-Try this creamy baked pasta recipe that can easily be made without the ground beef.

 4. Grow Your Own – Growing your own food is a great way to save on money.
 We have a good sized garden and hardly buy any vegetables during the warm months.
 New to gardening?
 Check out my best tips for the beginner gardener.